 Artemis Technologies, founded in 2017, is an applied technologies spin-off of the Artemis Racing sailing team, which competed in the 34th and 35th editions of the America’s Cup—the most technologically demanding sailing competition in the world.
 Artemis Technologies is a purely commercial endeavour that draws on the team’s world-class designers, engineers, and boat builders to develop practical applications for its advancements in speed and efficiency.

 “Artemis Technologies is working on a number of compelling innovations that will help decarbonise the maritime sector at a time when there is growing demand for low-carbon alternatives,” said Torbjörn Törnqvist, Chairman of Gunvor Group.
 “Gunvor has committed to reduce the carbon footprint of the commodities we’re trading and our industrial processes, as well as to explore relevant commercial opportunities.
-There is no silver bullet to the Climate change refers to long-term alterations in average weather conditions that occur on a global scale, challenging the Earth's climate system.
-It is primarily caused by the increase in greenhouse...
+There is no silver bullet to the Climate Change Climate change refers to the long-term alteration in the average weather patterns that have come to define Earth’s local, regional, and global climates.
+These changes have a broad...
 Read more issue.
 Many solutions are needed.”

 Gunvor’s investment will aid Artemis Technologies’ development of a transformative electric hydrofoiling propulsion system, the Artemis eFoilerTM that will power “green” vessels of the future.
 The vessels developed as a part of the Belfast project will operate with up to 90% less energy than traditional ferries, with the capability of carrying up to 350 passengers and produce zero emissions during operation.